Home/Fruits/Italian Prune Plum

 What are the health benefits of prune plums?

-Prune plums are high in fiber, antioxidants, and essential vitamins, promoting digestive health, reducing inflammation, and supporting heart health.
+Prune plums are high in fiber, antioxidants, and essential vitamins, which can aid digestion, boost immunity, and reduce the risk of chronic diseases.

 How can I incorporate prune plums into my diet?